 Give yourself set study hours.
 When your working hours end then make sure that you switch everything off to allow your brain to switch off.
 However, make sure that your study hours are disciplined by setting your phone to ‘do not disturb’ and by putting it out of reach.

 Think about what makes you the most productive.
 Is it studying from your desk rather than your bed?
 Does getting out of your pjs and dressed help?
 Decide what works best for you.

 Once your environment is set up then make sure that you have everything that you need right in front of you; a notebook, highlighters, and a tape recorder are always useful.

 What is your study style?
 Do you prefer writing things down as you go along, or do you prefer to write bullet points and later expand on them?
-Because it makes studying in halls or at home a lot easier.

 Make sure that you have got plenty of water and healthy snacks available during your study hours and take regular breaks.